ev3dev-lang-java/RPLidar4J/README.md

 If you detected this element: `Cygnal Integrated Products, Inc. CP210x UART Bridge / myAVR mySmartUSB light` is a good signal, the USB Controller was recognized in the system.

-Now, it is necessary to review what is the port associated with the sensor.
+Once you know that Lynux detect the USB Controller, it is necessary to know in what device are associated.
+To list the devices of your brick, type `ls /dev`:

 ```
 robot@ev3dev:/dev$ ls /dev/